marshallshen/blog/_posts/2017-08-28-testing-with-vuejs.md

 ## The Good: component tests and interaction tests

-Okay, let's start with the good thought.
+Okay, let's go with the good thought.
 We realize that **component-based framework allows us to test our Javascript code differently**.
 Traditionally, we write `unit test`, `integration test` and `end to end test` around Javascript application.
 Although those scopes of test might still hold true while testing with Vue, we like to think that we can write two types of tests with Vue.js: **component tests** and **interaction tests**.

 At its core, a Vue app is composed of **components and their interactions**, and the ideas below hold true for each component: